12 Keys Anexsia addiction rehab center

 With adding acetaminophen to the mix, this increases the hydrocodone component’s effects.
 As with many other drugs, Anexsia is made for short-term use, with people only experiencing withdrawal by stopping the drug after long-term or heavy use.

 Tapering off Anexsia can be dangerous and sometimes requires professional help.
 It is a strong drug on its own, so mixing it with other drugs can cause potentially deadly side effects.
-For those who have used heavily and are dependent on the drug, quitting can prove difficult and can often require addiction treatment.
+For those who have used heavily and are dependent on the drug, quitting can prove difficult and can often require professional help through an Anexsia addiction rehab center in FL.

 Anexsia withdrawal can be extremely challenging because it includes both physical and psychological components.
 The physical symptoms can start within 24 hours of taking your last dose of the medication.
 Withdrawal can resemble the flu due to its s similarities, including shivering, sweating, pain, runny nose, nausea, and vomiting.